itsmeipg/mpv-config/README.md

 # Things that bother me

+- MBTN_FORWARD and MBTN_BACK do not work with evafast.
 - sub-margin-y can't be set to 49.5.
 - No option in uosc to: Disable OSD text, auto scale elements and proximity by resolution.